 Anthurium Wendlingeri Care

 Wendlingeri is best grown in baskets within a rich and loose soil mix, in addition they would thrive beautifully around the months of early spring.
+It produces the classic flamingo flowers in late spring.
+It is a sister plant of Anthurium crystallinum and Anthurium regale.
 Don’t worry, we have it all covered, keep reading this guide and you’ll know all about it.

 The plant’s placement in a yard or garden is very important.
 Put some kind of shade or canopy over it.
 Even a tree placed overhead would filter out the light for this Anthurium.